-A diploma in dental assisting program prepares students for entry-level work as dental assistants.
-While enrolled in the program, students receive training in laboratory procedures, chair side assisting and administrative duties.
-Many diploma programs in dental assisting can be completed in less than one year and prepare students in key areas of dental theory, practice and science.
+A diploma in dental assisting program prepares students for entry-level work as dental assistants in less than a year.
 The goal of a dental assisting diploma program is to ensure that graduates become productive members of a dental health team.

+Dental assistant credentials vary from state to state.
 Some states require dental assistants to be certified.
 The Dental Assisting National Board is the primary governing body for dental assistants in the United States and administers dental assistant certification exams.
 Dental assisting diploma programs prepare future dental assistants for these certification exams.
+The only requirement for admission in to a dental assisting program is a high school diploma or GED equivalent.

 Students learn how to use dental equipment and become familiar with common dental terminology.
+Students also learn office management, ethics and radiology.
 Coursework emphasizes office responsibilities such as patient records management and reception.
-Some possible courses include:
+Some courses include:

 - Dental science